-- Navigate to a student’s profile and click “View As This User” in the actions section
+- Navigate to a student’s profile and click “View As This User” in the actions section.

-- Go to Career Center > Appointments and click “New Appointment”
+- Go to Career Center > Appointments and click “Schedule a New Appointment”.

 Launch the check-in kiosk and check-in for your appointment as a student

-*Note: if you do not click “allow drop-in appointment” students will only be able to check in for scheduled appointments.
+Note: if you do not click “allow drop-in appointment”, students will only be able to check in for scheduled appointments.

-Important:Please note that choosing "Keep me logged in" will allow students checking in to have access to your account.
-Proceed with caution if you decide to choose this option.
+Important: choosing "Keep me logged in" will allow students checking in to have access to your account.
+For testing, this is fine, but proceed with caution if you decide to choose this option outside of testing.

-3. Enter the email address or username of the student you are testing
+3. Enter the email address or username of the student you are testing with.

-4. Select the scheduled appointment
+4. Select the scheduled appointment.

-- Click “Appointments” tab > “Manage” > Click on the row pertaining to the appointment that you want to start.
+- Click “Appointments” > “Manage” > Click on the row pertaining to the appointment that you want to start.

-- To complete the appointment click “Complete Appointment”
+- To complete the appointment, click “Complete Appointment”.

-- Launch your check-in kiosk and select “Allow Drop-In Appointments”
+- Launch your check-in kiosk and select “Allow Drop-In Appointments”.

-- Check-in as a student and select the drop-in option
+- Check-in as a student and select the drop-in option.

-- Click “Start Appointment”
+- Click “Start Appointment”.

 - Verify information about the appointment and click “Create”.
 (If you're planning to send a post-appointment survey, remember to only mark the appointment as 'started' on this screen, then click 'Complete Appointment' to trigger the email!)